AdrianoGoede/ArduinoGatekeeper/ArduinoGateKeeper/README.md

 Specify the MQTT broker address and port.

+Enter username, password and the CA certificate payload in PEM format.

 Adjust the pin numbers for the RFID reader and LEDs to match your hardware setup.

 ## To-Do
-* MQTT Encryption and Authentication: Implement support for MQTTS and password authentication to secure the connection to the broker.
+* ~~MQTT Encryption and Authentication: Implement support for MQTTS and password authentication to secure the connection to the broker~~.

-* Digital Signatures: Use digital signatures for all incoming and outgoing messages to ensure message integrity and authenticity.

 * SD Card Integration: Add support for an SD card to allow for a larger number of authorized users to be stored on the device, rather than only in RAM.